devakapatel/t9-nextra-3/pages/sem-5/question-banks/cn/unit-1.md

 In summary, connection-oriented services provide reliable and ordered data delivery but with higher overhead, while connectionless services offer simpler and faster data transfer but with potentially unreliable delivery.
 The choice between the two depends on the specific requirements of the application and network.

-## 5) Explain functionality of Repeater, HUB, Bridge, Switch, Router and Gateway.
+## <mark> 5) Explain functionality of Repeater, HUB, Bridge, Switch, Router and Gateway.

 Here is an explanation of the functionality of common network devices: